 Some other things to keep in mind:

-Temperature - ideally an Indigo vat is happiest at about 95 - 100 degrees F. If your vat is especially cooler than that a couple of heating pads on the outside of the container can help.
+Temperature - "Hotter is better" ideally an Indigo vat is happiest at about 95 - 100 degrees F. If your vat is especially cooler than that a couple of heating pads on the outside of the container can help.
 Wrap the heating pads against the container with an old blanket or use an old electric blanket in place of the heating pads.

 Ph - 10 is a good ph level.

 Over-reduction - if you are noticing that your fabric just isn't getting any darker there is a possibility that your vat is over-reduced.
 To allow for a bit of oxygen to the vat, remove the lid from the container and gently stir the vat in one direction for a few moments.
 Leave the lid off for about a half hour and proceed with your dyeing.
 Keep in mind that not allowing the dye to oxidize on the fabric between dips can also prevent darkening - more frequent, shorter dips with good oxidation between each dip is always going to produce better results.